-Capital contributions include contributed capital assets and interceptor and treatment plant connection charge revenues.
-The one-time connection charges are assessed against each property in the District at the time sewerage service is made available.
-The charges are made on an area basis.
+Capital contributions are comprised of contributed capital assets and interceptor and treatment plant connection charge revenues.
+These one-time connection charges are assessed against each property at the time the sewage service is made available.
+The changes are made on an area basis.

 A conveyance facility connection charge rate has been established for each major District interceptor sewer.
-The conveyance facility connection charge rates are adjusted annually to account for changes in construction costs.
+The conveyance facility connection rate charges are adjusted annually to account for changes in construction costs.